Henry Morris (satirist)

 Henry Morris (born 1982) is an English satirist and writer who came to prominence via his Twitter account, which parodies the Conservative party.
 With close to 200,000 followers, Morris has stated: “The one objective is to destroy the Tories; amplify their ludicrous behaviour and turn it into comedy by making it grotesque.”
 Launched anonymously in 2019, the account was originally called Mark ne Francois pas, sending up Conservative MP Mark Francois.
 The name later changed to Michael Govern Ready, a reference to Michael Gove and Boris Johnson’s claim there was an oven-ready Brexit deal, before it became The Secret Tory.

 His writing style has covered various formats, including mocked up WhatsApp Group messages between members of the cabinet, reimagining the actions of government figures in the style of Swift and Chaucer, and creating news stories under the guise of the Papua New Guinea Courier's UK correspondent.
 Claiming on the account to be a “Retired anonymous Conservative MP” and “part-time arms dealer”, the insider tone of the writing and the fact it started to be followed by several Conservative MPs led to speculation it was run by someone who worked in Westminster.

 Mark Francois, the original target of the account, added weight to this, saying: "It’s obviously someone who knows me because from time to time they drop in details, like my favourite beer, that only people who know me would know.
 Just little things.
 Not necessarily someone who knows me well - someone who knows me a bit, or knew me."

-Morris and a team of contributors also created videos of a spoof soap opera, The Tories, cutting up and re-voicing television footage of prominent Conservatives including Michael Gove, Liz Truss and Jacob Rees-Mogg, Employing caricature and comedic inversion, such as voicing Rees-Mogg as a Glaswegian hard man, the characters were featured taking part in popular television programs, including The Apprentice and Mastermind.
+Morris and a team of contributors, including Ben Sowden, also created videos of a spoof soap opera, The Tories, cutting up and re-voicing television footage of prominent Conservatives including Michael Gove, Liz Truss and Jacob Rees-Mogg, Employing caricature and comedic inversion, such as voicing Rees-Mogg as a Glaswegian hard man, the characters were featured taking part in popular television programs, including The Apprentice and Mastermind.
 These narratives drew on news stories about the government, particularly accusations of cronyism, incompetence and dishonesty.